Here is my CV in English and in French. You can also check out my LinkedIn profile.

-I’m currently the director of the CRI GameLab in Paris, creating open source games and tools.
+Up to the end of 2017, I was the director of the CRI GameLab in Paris, creating open source games and tools.
 I lead the EU-India research project IncLudo, making games to promote diversity in the workplace.
 I created the open source game engine RedWire and the game analytics service RedMetrics.
-I lead EU research projects and organize events for the Gamelier club that I co-founded.
-In addition I teach programming and game design.
+I have lead EU research projects such as Citizen Cyberlab.

 Until mid-2010, I was an R&D engineer at Kineo CAM, a start-up company specialized in motion planning.
 I did a joint PhD at Kineo and with Jean-Paul Laumond at the Gepetto group at the LAAS-CNRS.
 My work addressed problems surrounding motion planning for industrial models, including swept volumes, collision detection, and planning in collision.